-Section 179 expensing.
-This election allows you to currently deduct the cost of purchasing eligible new or used assets.
-Examples include equipment, furniture, off-the-shelf computer software, QIP (see "QIP deduction" on page 18) and certain personal property used predominantly to furnish lodging.
+equipment, furniture, off-the-shelf computer software, QIP (see "QIP deduction" on page 17) and certain personal property used predominantly to furnish lodging.
 The following improvements to nonresidential real property are also eligible: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

-For qualifying property placed in service in 2023, the expensing limit is \$1.16 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.89 million.
-You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.
+For qualifying property placed in service in 2024, the expensing limit is \$1.22 million.
+The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$3.05 million.
+You can claim the election only to offset net income, not to reduce it below zero to create an NOL.
+(See page 19.)

 Bonus depreciation.
-This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software, QIP (see "QIP deduction" on page 18) and water utility property.
+This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software, QIP (see "QIP deduction" on page 17), and water utility property.
 Under the TCJA, through Dec.
 31, 2026, the definition has been expanded to include used property and qualified film, television and theatrical productions.
-Case Study 4